Returning to school for the new term might mean you’re feeling a bit nervous – but you’re not alone.

 What if someone in my school has coronavirus?

 Every school has plans in place to respond quickly and safely if anyone develops coronavirus symptoms while at school.
 If you show symptoms, you would be kept in a safe space, physically distant from others.
-Your school would then contact your parent/carer.
-Arrangements would then be made for you to be collected or make your way home safely.
+Your school would contact your parent/carer to be collected or make your way home safely.

 Your school should work with you, or any pupil who develops symptoms and has to self-isolate, to make sure there is support to continue learning from home.
 However, this would only happen if you are well enough.